A Review of Biotic Interactions and Taxon Names Found

 an interaction type.

-contains 9,592 interactions with 2 (e.g., interactsWith) unique types of
+5.69MiB in size and contains 9,592 interaction with 2 unique types of

-associations between 889 primary taxa (e.g., Lasioglossum) and 451
+associations (e.g., interactsWith) between 889 primary taxa (e.g.,

-associated taxa (e.g., Penstemon degeneri).
+Lasioglossum) and 451 associated taxa (e.g., Penstemon degeneri).

-An exhaustive list of indexed interaction claims can be found at indexed-interactions (csv/tsv/html).
-The list was used to create
+An exhaustive list of indexed interaction claims can be found in csv and tsv archives.
+To facilitate

 Most Frequently Mentioned Interaction Types (up to 20 most